SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 ![Architecture](img/copilot_arch.png)

 Prophecy sends the enhanced Prompt to OpenAI (or the user’s preferred LLM).
-The model will return SQL or SparkSQL code, and Prophecy will verify whether this code is valid.
+The model will return SQL or Spark code, and Prophecy will verify whether this code is valid.
 Once Prophecy fixes the code, Prophecy generates a visual Pipeline and displays this Pipeline to the user for review.

 ### Language Model